Welcome to the Artist Toolbox

 Posters and flyers in cafes and bars in Prague:

-We've compiled a list of the top potential flyering spots around the city.
+We've compiled a list of potential flyering spots around the city.
 You need to ask permission before you leave your materials, (at every location someone will speak enough English to understand).
-We'll also be distributing the Fringe programme to each of these venues as well.

 We encourage you to create a press release about your show and share it with us.

 Our advice is to keep it brief (no longer than 1 side of A4), to include the Fringe website (www.fringe.cz), dates as well as your show information and photo.

 Where should you send your press release?

 Please email your press release to press@ fringe.cz